 - Bright Green without Mucous: A green diaper here or there is not a big deal, but if it is a constant thing in your baby, there is possibly a hindmilk (the rich fatty milk for hunger) versus foremilk (the lowfat milk for thirst) imbalance in baby.
 This means baby is getting too much of the foremilk that comes first and not enough of the fatty milk.
 And while this isn’t life-threatening, contacting your local La Leche League for ways to get your milk more balanced may be good.
 Because babies need hindmilk too, and too much foremilk can cause excessive spitting up!
 I would know because I often overproduce!

 - Green with Mucous: This poop is likely a sign of a temporary virus or allergy.
 Check with your doctor if baby keeps them for several days.

 - Red: Call the doctor.
 While a little blood in the stool can be a sign of an allergy or irritation of the anus from constipation, it is better to check with a doctor.
 Blood should not continuously be in stool and could be an indication of an intestinal infection.

 - Black: Call the doctor.
 Blackish stool that is truly dark red is a sign of something serious called milena, or digested blood.

 - White: Call the doctor.
 Liver or gallbladder issues are indicated by white and chalky poop.

 However, constipation is MUCH more common once babies switch from breastmilk to real food.
 The digestive systems can begin to have more trouble digesting real food since no food is as easy on the digestive system as breastmilk.
-In times like those, giving baby a little water or prune juice in their bottle can help keep things moving.
+Giving babies a little water or prune juice in their bottle can help keep things moving in times like those.
 Do make sure to check with your doctor on what proportion they recommend.
-Just like adults, certain foods might be triggering the constipation in your baby — like too much milk or dairy — so be on the lookout for troublesome foods.
+Just like adults, certain foods might be triggering constipation in your baby — like too much milk or dairy — so be on the lookout for troublesome foods.